 Because the life cycle of the heartworm is so long, it takes several months for a larva to become an adult heartworm.
 If your dog is infected late in the fall and is taken off of heartworm prevention over the winter, there is a high likelihood of developing the disease.
-Prevention can be purchased oftentimes for less than $10 per month whereas treating a case of heartworm disease can cost $1500-3000.
-Our heartworm prevention products also have intestinal parasite prevention in them as an added bonus.
+Prevention can be purchased oftentimes for less than $16 per month whereas treating a case of heartworm disease can cost $1500-$3000.

 What types of prevention are available?

 Injection is a Vet-Administered injection under the skin.

 If you have a hard time remembering to give the monthly prevention, we have great news!
 We offer ProHeart 6.

 ProHeart 6 (moxidectin) – Is the Only Vet-Administered injection to prevent heartworm disease in dogs 6 months of age and older for 6 FULL months.